boopesh07/Parquet-viewer/README.md

 The frontend will run on `http://localhost:3000`

-## 📊 Google Analytics Setup
+## 📊 Vercel Web Analytics Setup

-1. Create a Google Analytics 4 property at https://analytics.google.com/
+1. Enable Web Analytics for the project at https://vercel.com
-2. Copy your Measurement ID (format: `G-XXXXXXXXXX`)
-3. Add it to `/app/frontend/.env` as `VITE_GA_MEASUREMENT_ID`
-4. Restart the frontend: `sudo supervisorctl restart frontend`
+2. Install the analytics package: `yarn add @vercel/analytics`
+3. Redeploy the frontend so the `<Analytics />` component is available client-side

 ### Tracked Events